Is a Voluntary Lease Extension – Outside the Act – the Right Way Forward for Me?

 Leaseholders who have not yet owned their lease for two years should consider the value of waiting and proceeding within the protection of the Act rather than being held to ransom, before rushing into a voluntary extension.

-THINKING OF AN INFORMAL OR VOLUNTARY LEASE EXTENSION?
+THINKING OF AN INFORMAL LEASE EXTENSION OUTSIDE THE ACT?
 CALL US TODAY

 Wherever you live in England and Wales, we can help you extend your lease- whether you decide on the voluntary or statutory route.
 We can manage the process from start to finish, keeping in contact with you regularly using email, telephone – or Skype video if you prefer .